State Environmental Planning Policy (Resilience and Hazards) 2021 commenced on 1 March 2022 and includes coastal planning provisions.

 The Coastal Management Act 2016 defines the NSW coastal zone as a combination of four areas (coastal management areas).
 These areas have different values and the Coastal Management Act 2016 specifies the management objectives for each area.
 The coastal management areas may also overlap.

-If using the ePlanning Spatial Viewer, the Resilience and Hazards SEPP maps can be viewed alongside other relevant local and state planning controls.
+The Resilience and Hazards SEPP maps can be viewed alongside other relevant local and state planning controls in the ePlanning Spatial Viewer.

 History of mapping updates